Programs and Courses

 Psychology and Sociology Curriculum Sheets

 For further information, please see the curriculum sheets for the above programs.
-Select the sheet for the academic year that you started at GSW.
+Select the sheet from the academic year that you started at GSW or the year that you switched your major to either Psychology or Sociology.